andrew/ultimate-awesome/README.md

 - [awesome-g0v](https://github.com/g0v/awesome-g0v) - A curated list of g0v projects.
 - [awesome-text-summarization](https://github.com/luopeixiang/awesome-text-summarization) - Text summarization starting from scratch.
 - [awesome-metamask-snaps](https://github.com/piotr-roslaniec/awesome-metamask-snaps) - A curated list of awesome MetaMask Snaps related resources.
+- [awesome](https://github.com/tendermint/awesome) - Collection of resources for all things Tendermint.
 - [awesome-ml-blogs](https://github.com/antoinebrl/awesome-ml-blogs) - Curated list of technical blogs on machine learning · AI/ML/DL/CV/NLP/MLOps.
 - [awesome-remote-sensing](https://github.com/attibalazs/awesome-remote-sensing) - Collection of Remote Sensing Resources.
 - [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.